walllab/iHART-ARC/README.md

   ```
   chmod +x ./bigWigToWig
   ```
-  5. Covert ENCODE file into a format that is appropriate for the pipeline
+  5. Covert ENCODE file into a format that is appropriate for the pipeline <br>
    Usage:
    ```
    bash Make_EncodeFile.sh <input: ENCODE file> <output_dir: Output dir>